Tell us your real names, country of birth, date of birth, and childhood experience.

 SCRUB (Adam Estep 3/26/81) and ACE HA (Ace List 11/27/76), United States.
 Scrub was raised in rural Missouri, born in a primitive log cabin to hippy parents.
 Ace was raised in Bloomington, IN in a working-class family.
-Both Scrub and Ace fell in love with skateboarding, punk rock and hip hop at a very early age and shared those influences with the eventually met decades later.
+Both Scrub and Ace fell in love with skateboarding, punk rock, and hip hop at a very early age and shared those influences with them eventually met decades later.

-Scrub and Ace Ha were introduced three years ago by a mutual friend and they composed a song for upcoming film.
-They project went so well, the two decided to begin working together exclusively and the rest is history.
+Scrub and Ace Ha were introduced three years ago by a mutual friend and they composed a song for the upcoming film.
+The project went so well, the two decided to begin working together exclusively and the rest is history.

 Tell us everything that we need to know about you as a musician and the ups and downs you have faced in the music business.